Order the spring issue here

 With hope for Africa

-ENVIRONMENT: "It's about changing people's mindset", says Volker Schlöndorff (83) to MODERN TIMES.
+ENVIRONMENT: "It's about changing people's mindset," says Volker Schlöndorff (83) to MODERN TIMES.
 The veteran German director himself describes his film about agronomist Tony Rinaudo's reconstruction of forests in Africa as propaganda.

 Of course, ordinary people can fight corruption!

-The 15MpaRato campaign: The Bankia case is a good example of how ordinary people can ensure that people in power are held accountable for crimes.
+15MpaRato campaign: The Bankia case is a good example of how ordinary people can ensure that people in power are held accountable for crimes.

 Jersey – the heart of darkness

-Whistleblowing: Double roles with politicians, regulators and bank directors are common in Jersey.
+Notification: Double roles with politicians, regulators and bank directors are common in Jersey.
 We bring here a personal warning story about the fight against tax havens and corruption.

 When corruption comes to life

-BEIRUT: In its ultimate consequence, corruption contributes to the loss of human life.
+BEIRUT: In its extreme consequence, corruption contributes to the loss of human life.
 We saw it in Bangladesh when the Rana Plaza factory building collapsed in 2013.

 85